Taoist Bookshop

 A fantastic beginners guide to Chinese medicine.
 The author clearly knows his stuff, and puts across the basic theory, as well as more detailed material, in a clear and accessible manner.
 Covers yin/yang theory, diagnosis methods, meridians and organs, the ‘8 classifications’ and much more.
 Highly recommended.

-For the more serious student of Chinese Medicine, this is a costly but immensely detailed text book covering all aspects of Traditional Chinese Medicine theory in great depth.
+For the more serious student of Chinese Medicine, this is an immensely detailed text book covering all aspects of Traditional Chinese Medicine theory in great depth.
 Covers 5 elements thoery, 8 classifications, detailed decriptions of the energy meridian system and locations and uses of points.
 Excellent.

 A really interesting and detailed book.
 Talks about the influence of the elements, detailed descriptions of the 12 animal signs, characteristics of different years, and compatibility between signs.